 To fulfill our mission of protecting the biodiversity of the Shawangunks, the Preserve must manage our unique habitats and natural resources.
 Long-term deer overbrowsing has had destructive consequences for the forests of the Shawangunks.
 Deer populations have grown due to a number of factors, including increasingly mild winters and development that creates lawns, gardens, and wooded edges that provide deer with plentiful food and habitat.
 Additionally, there is a lack of natural predators (like mountain lions and wolves) to check the deer population.

 In our forests, deer are heavy consumers of saplings and other vegetation, and many areas of forest are simply not regenerating.
 At high risk are native plants like orchids and wildflowers, food sources of many animals, and critical nesting areas for birds like ruffed grouse, wood thrush, and warblers.

 Our program follows both New York State and our own permitting and safety regulations.
-Hunters are required to bring their deer to check stations, or have it checked by a Ranger, allowing researchers to collect information (for example age and sex) so that we can monitor and help ensure the herd’s health over time.
+Hunters are required to report their deer harvest and submit hunting logs, allowing researchers to collect information (for example age and sex) so that we can monitor and help maintain the delicate balance between forest health and deer populations over time.
 This is one of the research activities underway at the Preserve to understand and address the role of deer in the environment.

 Banner Photo by Renee Zernitsky